natter1/pyansystools/README.rst

 geo2d.py
 ........
-The geo2d module provides classes to help create 2D geometries an a human readable way.
+The geo2d module provides classes to help create 2D geometries in a human readable way.

 |